-When you genuinely know how to help your targeted audience solve some of their toughest challenges and offer tips and advice freely, (give more than you take) and do this regularly, your reputation as an industry expert will grow.
-And more prospects will not only start to take your cold calls; they will be the ones picking up the phone to call you.
+When you genuinely know how to help your targeted audience solve some of their toughest challenges and offer tips and advice freely (give more than you take) and do this regularly, your reputation as an industry expert will grow.
+And more prospects will not only start to take your cold calls; they will be picking up the phone to call you.

-Just make sure you also have the sales skills to know what to say, when to say it, how to say it, why to say it, and how to respond to their answers.
+Just make sure you also have the sales skills to know what to say, when, how to say it, why, and how to respond to their answers.
 Otherwise, it’s all for nothing.

 – Michael Pedone